EnnyTee2/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World

-This folder contains simple introductory tasks into the Python Programming Language
+This directory contains simple introductory tasks into the Python Programming Language